 Back in April, a reader wrote to me about Karen Russell's Swamplandia!
 I got an ebook of it today and will start working through it, posting notes here as I go.
 Based on what I read in April, I am not looking forward to this book in which a family plays Indian.
-If the characters were playing Black, I wonder if the book would have gotten the kudos it received from NPR and the New York Times?
+I doubt it deserves the praises it got from NPR and the New York Times.

 Chapter One: The Beginning of the End

 the grandfather: "Sawtooth"

 That is quite a set of names!
 Will we find out that Ava also has a nickname?
 And how did Russell (the author) settle on Osceola as the name for Ava's sister?
 Osceola was a Seminole leader.
 On the Seminole Nation's website, he is described as follows: "Elegant in dress, handsome of face, passionate in nature and giant of ego, Osceola masterminded successful battles against five baffled U.S. generals, murdered the United State's Indian agent, took punitive action against any who cooperated with the white man and stood as a national manifestation of the Seminoles' strong reputation for non-surrender."

 Ava tells us that her family, "the Bigtree tribe of the Ten Thousand Islands" runs an alligator theme park in Florida called Swamplandia!
 On promotional billboards, they wear